handzlikchris/AssetStorePublisherToolsForUnity-UsageAnalyticsDashboard-ProductWelcomeScreen/readme.md

 You'll also get a delivery receipt via website.

 ## Extending Code
-Code is sturctured in a easy to extend way.
+Code is sturctured in a easy to extend w ay.

 ### GUI Components
 GUI is composed automatically with specific types having different rendering and behaviour.